ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 `ProofVerify` operation from [@!I-D.irtf-cfrg-bbs-signatures, Section 3.5.4].

-This operation utilizes the issuer's public key as `PK`, the issuer protected header as `header`, the issuance proof as `signature`, the holder's presentation protected header as `ph`, and the payloads as `disclosed_messages`.
+This operation utilizes the issuer's public key as `PK`, the Issuer Header as `header`, the issuance proof as `signature`, the holder's Presentation Header as `ph`, and the payloads as `disclosed_messages`.

 In addition, the `disclosed_indexes` scalar array is calculated from the